 250g ricotta cheese

-1/3 cup grated parmesan2 egg yolks
+1/3 cup finely grated parmesan

-1 packet instant cannelloni tubes
+1 packet cannelloni tubes

-¾ cup grated cheese
+¾ cup grated cheddar cheese

 Preheat oven to 180°C.

-To fill cannelloni tubes use a butter knife.
+Tip: To fill cannelloni tubes use a butter knife.
 Scrape mixture onto tube end with flat blade of knife and then push mixture into tube.
 Repeat with small amounts of mixture until tube is full.

 Life for us has been all about survival on a shoestring budget.
-I cook from scratch and don't buy prepackaged mixes of anything.
-I've learnt how to live on very basic (and cheap) staples.
-I've raised happy and healthy kids and I believe that good food is central to a good life!
+I've learnt how to live on very basic (and cheap) staples and I cook from scratch and don't buy prepackaged mixes of anything.
+I've raised three happy and healthy kids and I believe that food is central to good communication and a happy and connected life!